Society of the Mongol Empire: Money

-Genghis Khan authorized the use of paper money shortly before his death in 1227.
+Paper money was authorized in 1227.
 It was backed by precious metals and silk.
 The Mongols used Chinese silver ingot as unified money of public account while circulating paper money in China and coins in the western areas of the empire such as Golden Horde and Chagatai Khanate.
 Under Ögedei Khan the Mongol government issued paper currency backed by silk reserves and founded a department that was responsible for destroying old notes.
 In 1253, Möngke established a Department of Monetary affairs to control the issuance of paper money to eliminate the overissue of the currency by Mongol and non-Mongol nobles since the reign of Great Khan Ögedei.
 His authority established a united measure based on sukhe or silver ingot, however, the Mongols allowed their foreign subjects to mint coins in the denominations and use the weight they traditionally used.
 During the reigns of Ögedei, Güyük, and Möngke, Mongol coinage increased with gold and silver coinage in Central Asia and copper and silver coins in Caucasus, Iran, and southern Russia.

 The Yuan dynasty under Kublai Khan issued paper money backed by silver, and again banknotes supplemented by cash and copper cash.
 Marco Polo wrote that the money was made of mulberry bark.
 The standardization of paper currency allowed the Yuan court to monetize taxes and reduce the carrying costs of taxes on goods as did the policy of Möngke Khan.
 But the forest nations of Siberia and Manchuria still paid their taxes on goods or commodities to the Mongols.
 Jiaochao was used only within the Yuan dynasty, and even Ilkhan Rinchindorj Gaykhatu, who was supportive of the Yuan leadership in other ways, failed to adopt the monetary experiment in his Middle East realm in 1294.
 As did the khanates of the Golden Horde and Chagatai Khanate, the Ilkhanate minted their coins in gold, silver, and copper.
 Ghazan's fiscal reforms enabled the inauguration of a unified bimetallic currency in the Ilkhanate.
 Chagatai Khan Kebek renewed the coinage backed by silver reserves and created a unified monetary system through the realm.

 Mongol government and elites invested in commercial enterprises using metal coins, paper money, gold and silver ingots, and tradable wares for partnership investments and primarily financed money-lending and trade activities.
 A paper money investment was not possible in the western Mongol empire.